luisw19/oci-series/oke-istio/README.md

 > Note that the following Istio installation is based on [Helm](https://istio.io/docs/setup/kubernetes/install/helm/)
 > using Mac.

-> Also if not already, [Check this link provision a Kubernetes Cluster in OCI ready for Istio](https://istio.io/docs/setup/kubernetes/prepare/platform-setup/oci/).
+> Also if not already, [Check this link provision new Kubernetes Cluster in OCI ready for Istio](https://github.com/luisw19/oci-series/tree/master/oke-install).

 > This installation has been tested with [Istio version 1.1](https://istio.io/about/notes/1.1/).